 Your dog can leap at their leisure on the South West Coast Path, which offers very long walks, amazing landscapes and places to run.
 This former chapel and smithy in Cornwall is close to the path and has a garden with lots of space for exercise.

-These cottages are near dog-friendly beaches, perfect for pooches that love to take a dip and then dry off in the sun.
+These cottages are near dog-friendly beaches, perfect for pooches who love to take a dip and then dry off in the sun.

 Woolacombe's award-winning beach has miles of sand, beach huts and dunes for curious canines to explore.
-There’s a large doggy area at Putsborough Sands in the south.
-Stay at Putsborough Manor Cottages, and pick up the South West Coast Path nearby!
+There’s a large dog area at Putsborough Sands in the south.
+Stay at Putsborough Manor Cottages, and pick up the South West Coast Path nearby.

 Does your furry friend love to scamper along the sand?
 Then Dorset's dog-friendly beaches are perfect.
 They include Durdle Dor, Lulworth Cove and Chesil Beach, which has a dog-friendly visitor centre with a bowl of water on the patio.
 Monmouth Beach and East Cliff Beach in Lyme Regis are good for digging up fossils and exploring the coast.